Queen greets diplomats on screen at Windsor

 The Queen has carried out virtual audiences at Windsor – the day after missing the Commonwealth Day service.

-The head of state received the ambassadors of Mongolia and Tajikistan via video-link at her Berkshire royal residence on Tuesday.
+The head of state, in a blue and grey patterned silk day dress, received the ambassadors of Mongolia and Tajikistan via video-link at her Berkshire royal residence on Tuesday.

-Mongolian ambassador Enkhsukh Battumur presented his letters of credence as he spoke to the monarch online.
+Mongolian ambassador Enkhsukh Battumur, in traditional dress, presented his letters of credence as he spoke to the monarch online.

 The Queen, 95, also greeted Rukhshona Emomali, the republic of Tajikistan’s diplomat.